-The first version of what became UBOS was actually based on debian.
-There are many great things about debian, and things were going great, until early users complained that the versions of the available web apps were “old”; they wanted the latest and greatest.
-So we tried upgrading various web apps to current versions, and failed: current web apps would require current language runtimes and libraries, and debian stable does not generally provide them.
+The first version of what became UBOS was actually based on Debian Linux.
+There are many great things about debian, and things were going great, until early users complained that the versions of the available web Apps were “old”; they wanted the latest and greatest.
+So we tried upgrading various web Apps to current versions, and failed: current web Apps would require current language runtimes and libraries, and Debian Stable does not generally provide them.

 What is the relationship between UBOS and Arch Linux?¶

 UBOS is both a subset and a superset of Arch Linux:

 - UBOS only includes a subset of the Arch Linux packages.
 For example, UBOS has picked Apache2 as its (current) web server and thus does not provide any other web servers.

 - UBOS provides packages such as ubos-admin for one-command device administration, which are not available on Arch Linux.
 Given that Arch Linux is intended as a very configurable system for the power user, and ubos-admin requires a much tighter set of conventions, ubos-admin does not make much sense on Arch itself.